Table of content

 - FDA standard: <10% for non-adjunctive dosing approval

-With a MARD well below 10%, Dexcom G7 supports insulin dosing decisions without confirmatory fingersticks.
+With a MARD well below 10%, both Dexcom G7 supports insulin dosing decisions without confirmatory fingersticks.

 The Dexcom G7 introduces a more compact, streamlined design that improves comfort, makes insertion easier, and shortens the setup process compared to the G6.